MAIF/otoroshi/manual/src/main/paradox/usage/6-audit.md

 # Auditing Otoroshi

 With Otoroshi, any admin action and any sucpicious/alert action is recorded.
-Those records are stored in the Otoroshi datastore (only the last n records, defined by the `app.events.maxSize` @ref:[config key](../firstrun/configfile.md)).
-All the records can be send through the analytics mechanism (WebHook and/or Kafka) for further usage.
+These records are stored in Otoroshi's datastore (only the last n records, defined by the `app.events.maxSize` @ref:[config key](../firstrun/configfile.md)).
+All the records can be send through the analytics mechanism (WebHook and/or Kafka) for external and/or further usage.
 We recommand sending away those records for security reasons.

 @@@ warning
-You have to use @ref:[the Elastic connector](../connectors/elastic.md) to enable analytics features in Otoroshi
+You have to use @ref:[the Elastic connector](../connectors/elastic.md) to enable analytics features in Otoroshi.
 @@@

 ## Audit trail